AtrCheema/test_joss/paper/paper.md

 Datasets are downloaded upon the first call to the respective function or class.
 The data is saved locally and will not be redownloaded unless the user explicitly requests it to be overwritten.
 The package also leverages parallel processing to expedite the downloading and parsing of large datasets in the `rr` submodule, significantly speeding up data retrieval when multiple CPU cores are available.

 # Rainfall Runoff datasets
-\ref{Table 1} provides a comprehensive list of the 32 rainfall-runoff datasets currently covered by the package.
+\ref{tbl:table1} provides a comprehensive list of the 32 rainfall-runoff datasets currently covered by the package.
 These datasets include series such as CAMELS [@camels_addor_2017] and LamaH [@lamahce_klingler], published over the last decade and offering data for specific countries or regions.
 The GRDC-Caravan is the only dataset providing data from catchments globally (\autoref{fig1}).
 These datasets consist of three types of data: time series, tabular, and catchment shapefiles.
 The static catchment features are presented as tabular data, where each row corresponds to one catchment and each column to one static feature.
 The dynamic features of catchments include time series of meteorological data and observed streamflow, available at daily or hourly timesteps.

 ![Locations of catchment gauge stations covered by each of the 32 rainfall-runoff datasets\label{fig1}](rr_stations.png)

 In addition to published datasets, this package introduces 10 new datasets for rainfall-runoff modeling.
 These datasets have not yet been published but follow the CAMELS dataset series convention.
 They include Ireland, Finland, Italy, Poland, Portugal, Japan, Thailand, Arcticnet, Spain, and the USGS.
 The observed streamflow data are sourced from the national meteorological or hydrological websites of the respective countries.
 Catchment boundaries and meteorological data for Ireland, Finland, Italy, Poland, and Portugal are obtained from EStreams [@estreams_do2024], and similarly for Japan, Thailand, Arcticnet, and Spain from GSHA [@gsha_yin2024].
 For USGS, the catchment boundaries are sourced from HYSETS [@hysets_arsenault2020].

-All datasets listed in \ref{Table 1} are accessible via the `RainfallRunoff` class, which allows for a unified and consistent approach to each dataset.
+All datasets listed in\ref{tbl:table1} are accessible via the `RainfallRunoff` class, which allows for a unified and consistent approach to each dataset.
 The class provides several methods to access static features, dynamic features, or catchment boundaries.
 Although the raw data files for each dataset may come in different formats, the methods to access these features through the `RainfallRunoff` class remain the same.
 Individual classes for each dataset are also available and may offer more control to users over specific datasets.
 However, for most cases, the use of the `RainfallRunoff` class will suffice.

 The naming and units of dynamic features in each dataset may vary.
 However, we have standardized these features using the formula `name_unit_specifier` for each dynamic feature across all datasets.
 In this formula, the specifier can indicate the source (such as ERA5 or MSWEP for precipitation), the method used to calculate the feature (like makkink or penman for evapotranspiration), or the aggregation type (min, max, mean).
 For example, a precipitation dynamic feature from MSWEP would be labeled as pcp_mm_mswep.
 This approach ensures that feature names are representative and understandable.
 Dynamic features for which this method is inapplicable retain their original names.